freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 A good place to start checking color contrast is by using the [WebAIM](https://webaim.org/resources/contrastchecker/) color contrast checker.

 ### What does this button do?
 While we are on the topic of forms, let's quickly glance at the <code>input</code> tag.
-This little guy is kinda important.
+This little guy is kind of important.

 When you put some input fields on a web page, you can use labels to ...well ...label them.
 However, putting them next to each other is not quite enough.
 The attribute you want is the for-attribute, which takes the ID of a subsequent input field.
 This way, assistive technologies know what label to associate with what form field.